RedPointGlobal/redpoint-rpi/README.md

 ```
 - Create TLS Certificate Secret:

-If you are using SSL for RPI access endpoints, create a Kubernetes secret containing your TLS certificate's private and public keys.
+Create a Kubernetes secret containing your TLS certificate's private and public keys.
 Replace path/to/tls.cert and path/to/tls.key with the actual paths to your certificate files:
 ```
 kubectl create secret tls tls-secret \
 --namespace redpoint-rpi \